 One thing that is extremely likely to happen to you once you've gotten pretty good at this technique, and particularly when your savvy partner realizes where you're headed, is that your leg will be trapped by their legs as they pinch, and you won't be able to pull your leg out from underneath you to set up the crucifix.
 Don't despair, though!
 Hip out a little more to the side (you've already got their head pinned here - just keep it pinned), and insert a left butterfly hook.
 From here, you can grab the belt, and go into a basic butterfly guard sweep.
 If your partner is swept, that's just fine (in a sport BJJ competition, you're going to be awarded two points, and you might prefer to be on top anyway).
 However, to prevent the sweep, your partner is likely to broaden their base, thus opening up plenty of space for you to pull your leg free.
 Voila, crucifix!

 Favorite finish from the crucifix

 Be forewarned: the crucifix is an addictive position!
 Once you figure out a few ways to get into this position, you may obsess over it for a few months, trying to get everyone you roll with into a crucifix.
+Here are some simpler ways to set up a crucifix, if this is a bit much for now.
 The over/under set up has served me very well over the years, including some wins in competition at black belt and advanced no-gi, and I'm confident you'll enjoy the position.
 As always, if you get stuck or if you enjoy this position, please let me know!